viviandotdev/ObsidianVault/+ Encounters/My journaling workflow.md

 - **Habits Tracker**
 	- Track your habits on a grid
 - **Area/Goal Trackers**
-	- Write down one thing you did for each area on each
+	- Write down one thing you did for each area on each day you do it, track what days you do that activity
 - **Summary Page**
 	- Sum up the data for that month